-Mood can be improved because massage helps release the good endorphins.
+Mood can be improved because massage helps release good endorphins.

 And when you feel better, you can work more productively.”

-When the myofascial surrounding the muscle and organs is tight, the body does not function at its optimum and can cause pain and dysfunction.
+When the myofascial surrounding the muscle and organs are tight, the body does not function at its optimum and can cause pain and dysfunction.

 “The digestive system can be affected.